roko2419/A-algorithm/README.md

 # A*-algorithm
 A*algorithm

-U can draw ur own barrier grid specifying star and end points
+U can draw ur own barrier grid specifying start and end points